Ottoman maritime law: Piracy and privateers

-Once Mehmed II made efforts for commercial trade with neighboring states, the threat of Piracy became a larger concern.
+Once Mehmed II made efforts for commercial trade with neighboring states, the threat of piracy became a larger concern.
 The 15th century expansion of trade in the Mediterranean led to an increase in pirate activity, namely by the Barbary corsairs.
 With this consistent threat, multiple treaties were signed between Italy and Turkey to curtail the efforts of the pirates.
 Given that the corsairs targeted Christian ships and crew, Christian powers in Europe (such as France) blamed the rampancy of attacks on Ottoman authority, going so far to claim that there was a conspiracy against Catholics.
-This would result in laws and restrictions being passed by the Ottoman courts, with the dual purpose of protecting trade and limiting tensions between states.

 Throughout the 17th and 18th centuries, the Mediterranean was filled with conflict between warring European States, which in turn damaged Ottoman commerce.
 Namely, privateers from the British empire disrupted trade, sparking a series of policies aimed at protecting surrounding waters by the ḳapūdān-ı deryā.
 These capitulations were noted by the British as some of the earlier published legal documents aimed at global trade, and to their dismay, restricted freedoms rather than giving them.
 These laws resulted in increase seizure of British and French vessels in the Mediterranean, sparking legal disputes between the countries as well as restitution towards the Ottomans.

 History

-Rise (c.
-1299-1453)

-Before formal laws were made, any areas within the Ottoman Empire that dealt with shipping and trade had their own rules for who was allowed passage, trade, and the ownership of surrounding waters.